Introduction

 world << x // 5

-object, you're fully able to assign it to a type-less var as we did before with our string and number; however, you won't be able to actually access any of the object's data without typecasting it first.
+Say you have an /obj/honk object, you’re fully able to assign it to a type-less var as we did before with our string and number; however, you won’t be able to actually access any of the object’s data without typecasting it first.

-The syntax to cast a variable varname
+The syntax to cast a variable varname to the type your/type is as such:

 var/your/type/varname = initialValue